 Meaning of Anjrit In the Indonesian Language

 Even though [anjrit] is the euphemism for the word [anjing], there is a difference in how we use these two words.
-We usually say [anjrit] when something shocked us, or you are amazed by something, or someone has just startled you.
+We usually say [anjrit] when something shocked us, or we are amazed by something, or someone has just startled us.
 But, sometimes, you can also use this [anjrit] like a curse word.
 You just need to look at the context.

 If someone startled you, you could say, "Anjrit!
 Kaget gue!
 (Damn!
 You startled me!)."
 If something amazed you, you could say, "Anjrit!
 Keren banget!
 (Damn!
 This is so cool!)."

 [Anjing] is usually used as a curse word rather than as a word to show how surprised you are.
-But, sometimes you will hear like this, for example, "Anjing!
+But, sometimes, you will hear something like this: "Anjing!
 Keren banget!
 (Damn!
 This is so cool!") but we usually tend to soften the word [anjing] into [anjrit] when we are surprised by how good something is.

-I will give you lots of examples from movies and other real-life situations where this word is spoken so you can see for yourself how Indonesian people tend to use this word.
+I will give you many examples from movies and other real-life situations where this word is spoken so you can see for yourself how Indonesian people tend to use this word.

 Here is how to pronounce [anjrit] in the Indonesian language.